The following is an overview of the technology and materials integrated into our boats.

 Reinforcements: Industrial fiberglass fabrics with high fiber counts and tight weaves enable engineers to design strong and light hulls.
 Fiber orientations allow tailoring of the hull to flex over rocks yet be stiff when the rower digs in their oars through some rough water.
 All boats are equipped with special layers of reinforcements in impact zones for excellent resistance to fatigue and rock damage without adding significant weight.
 Carbon fiber is used in strategic locations where a stiff and light material outside impact zones is required.
 Vibration damping natural fibers are interlaced with the fiberglass layers to make for a more comfortable ride.

 Core: Our lightweight hull cores have a low rate of water absorption and don't rot.
-They create a composite hull with an exceptionally high ratio of stiffness to weight.
+They create a composite hull with an exceptionally high ratio of strength to weight.
 They can flex and return to their original shape, absorbing energy and reducing the odds of damage in the event of an impact with that hidden river rock.
 These traits make it an ideal material for those looking for high performance durable boats.

 Interior Finish: The interior hull surfaces are primed and painted with an advanced technology.
 It is a hard yet flexible topcoat well suited for boat decks where durability is a priority and UV-exposure levels are high.
 Incorporated are also 100% recycled mineral fillers that create a non-slip and abrasion resistance layer.